material-components/material-components-android/docs/components/Slider.md

 </style>
 ```

-or using the style in the layout (affects only this specific slider):
+Use the style in the layout, which affects only this specific slider:

 ```xml
 <com.google.android.material.slider.RangeSlider